 Ready-to-deploy workflows powered by Google Ads + NextAutomation

-When a user clicks your Google Search ad, lands on your landing page, and submits a lead form, this workflow instantly captures the lead data along with the source keyword and ad campaign, creates a contact in your CRM, scores the lead based on search intent, assigns to an agent, and triggers immediate follow-up via SMS and email.
+When an owner clicks your Google Search ad, lands on your dispositions/acquisitions page, and submits a deal form, this workflow instantly captures the lead data along with the source keyword and ad campaign, creates a contact in your CRM, scores the lead based on search intent and asset fit, assigns to an acquisitions analyst, and triggers immediate follow-up via SMS and email.

-1User searches 'homes for sale in Riverside', clicks your ad, lands on landing page with form
+1Owner searches 'sell my apartment building [market]', clicks your ad, lands on landing page with deal form

 3Google Ads fires conversion tracking pixel, n8n captures form submission

-4Extract UTM parameters to determine keyword ('homes for sale in Riverside'), campaign, and ad group
+4Extract UTM parameters to determine keyword ('sell my apartment building'), campaign, and ad group

-Capture high-intent search leads instantly and route to the right agent with full context on what they searched and what they're looking for.
+Capture high-intent off-market seller leads instantly and route to the right analyst with full context on the asset and the owner's motivation.
 First-response time under 60 seconds increases conversion from 15% to 40%.
-UTM tracking shows which keywords generate closings, not just clicks.
+UTM tracking shows which keywords generate signed LOIs, not just clicks.

 Connect Google Ads to your workflows with powerful triggers and actions